- 1. Overheating

 6. UPS / Surge Protector Failure

 Do you use a surge protector or an Uninterruptible Power Supply (UPS)?
-If yes, make sure the device in question is not the root of the evil: plug your computer directly into the power outlet and see if it works properly.
+If yes, make sure the device in question is not the reason your computer shuts off randomly: plug your computer directly into the power outlet and see if it works properly.
 If the issue seems resolved, your surge protector / UPS is either overloaded (try leaving just your computer plugged in) or simply defective (bad luck!).

 7. Insufficient Charger Voltage